Facebook

 License information was derived automatically

-This dataset is about cities in Thailand, featuring 7 columns including city, continent, country, latitude, and longitude.
-The preview is ordered by population (descending).
+This dataset is about cities in Thailand.
+It has 255 rows.
+It features 7 columns including country, population, latitude, and longitude.

 License information was derived automatically

-Chart and table of population level and growth rate for the Chiang Mai, Thailand metro area from 1950 to 2025.
-United Nations population projections are also included through the year 2035.
+Historical dataset of population level and growth rate for the Chiang Mai, Thailand metro area from 1950 to 2025.

 UNIT DESCRIPTIONS: - Dwellings: Buildings or construction structures used for living, including boats, boathouses, and cars. - Households: A household is one person or many persons living in the same house, and these persons together seek for, consume, and utilize all facilities for a living, regardless of whether they are relatives or not. - Group quarters: Households that consist of several people living together because of certain rules or regulations indicating that these people must live together, or needed to stay together for their own benefit; these include institutions and other collective households.
 These people may or may not eat together.